top of page

 Potential Health Implications of Proteolytic Enzymes

 While the benefits of proteolytic enzymes are substantial, it is essential to acknowledge potential health concerns.
 At higher concentrations, these enzymes can irritate the digestive system.
-Research shows that excess proteases may trigger stress responses in the digestive tract, leading to discomfort and digestive issues.
+Research shows that excess proteases may trigger stress responses in the digestive tract, and irritation and damage to the intestinal barrier, increased gut permeability, and visceral hypersensitivity.
 Those with sensitive digestive systems, such as individuals with irritable bowel syndrome (IBS), should be particularly cautious.

 Another area of concern is the influence of proteolytic enzymes on gut health.
 Studies indicate that processed foods high in these enzymes could create imbalances in the gut microbiome, potentially impacting digestion and overall health.
 With growing awareness of gut health's importance, food manufacturers should consider these implications when formulating products.